gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 Advanced Resource Template (module for Omeka S)
 ===============================================

+> This module is based on th pull request [#1614](https://github.com/omeka/omeka-s/pull/1614) for Omeka S.

-[Advanced Resource Template] is a module for [Omeka S] that add new settings to the resource templates in order to simplify and to improve the edition of
+[Advanced Resource Template] is a module for [Omeka S] that adds new settings to the resource templates in order to simplify and to improve the edition of
 resources: